 - Squaring and truing fabric means you need to make a cut on the weft and the warp.
 You’ll achieve this by simply pulling a line of thread on the weft and then one on the warp.

-- Make a cut on the weft (I use the deepest part of the fabric edge)
+- Make a cut on the weft (I fold fabric in half to find the shortest half and use the deepest part of the fabric edge in that short half as a starting point)

 - Pull the thread all the way through, making sure the thread doesn’t break.